craigmckeachie/a9_security_frontend/README.md

 ## Run

-1. This code depends on backend code in the `nodejs-jwt-authentication-sample` directory.
+1. This code depends on backend code in the `mock-auth-json-server` directory.
 Open that folder in another editor window and follow the directions in its `readme.md` to get the backend API up and running.
 2. Run the command

 ```